 Choosing a custodial wallet, you shift responsibility for your funds on to a third-party.
 Hence, in the situation of password or backup loss, the company can easily restore either of them for you.
 This can be handy for a beginner but, in fact, the deeper you go into the crypto jungle, the more you value privacy and independence.
-You can already observe the same trend happening in other spheres of our life: while a few years ago, people eagerly left their contact information in exchange for free samples or extended trial period, now they always choose anonymity and are ready to pay for it.
+You can already observe the same trend happening in other spheres of our life: while a few years ago, people eagerly left their contact information in exchange for free samples or an extended trial period, now they always choose anonymity and are ready to pay for it.
 Indeed, leaving your wallet keys to a stranger company seems irrational when you’re living in a world where even the shielded crypto transactions already exist…

 Here are some examples of popular exchange platforms that offer their custodial wallets for storing your crypto: